oasis-open/odata-rapid/tools/api-designer/README.md

 - adding it back to `package.json`
 - running `npm run build`

-**TODO**: Consider organising this project as a monorepo to make dependency management of related tools easier.
+**TODO**: Consider organizing this project as a monorepo to make dependency management of related tools easier.
 The current set up is quick hack.

 ### Install dependencies